kaitlynsalvicruz/BTE320-Portfolio/README.md

 ## February 23rd, 2024
 Added the "Characters Test" file which is a program which displays characters which are in both strings.

+## February 28th, 2024
+Added the "List_Creator" file which is a program that begins with an empty list and then asks for users for integer inputs which will repeatedly append the list until the user enters 0.